 DOWNLOAD PDF ‘KEIKO IN SCHOOLS‘ – PDF of Information about the Program

 THE STUDY GUIDE:

-Our Study Guide was developed to assist middle and high school teachers screening Keiko The Untold Story in their classrooms.
+Our Study Guide (downloadable PDF included, you can purchase an additional pre-printed booklet) was developed to assist middle and high school teachers screening Keiko The Untold Story in their classrooms.
 Through this unique way of combining experiential learning with two movies and a corresponding study curriculum, students learn through the numerous topics, questions and activities provided to heighten learning and understanding of orcas, their culture and social structure, and the impact of captivity.

 - Before the Movie Activities

 - Viewing Activities